Standard terms and conditions

 Licensing of traffic images

-The images from the Highways England traffic cameras are Crown Copyright protected.
-They are supplied for reuse under licence with the permission of Highways England acting on behalf of the Secretary of State for Transport under delegated licensing authority from the Controller of Her Majesty’s Stationery Office.
+The images from our traffic cameras are Crown Copyright protected.
+They are supplied for reuse under licence with the permission of National Highways acting on behalf of the Secretary of State for Transport under delegated licensing authority from the Controller of Her Majesty’s Stationery Office.
 The terms of the licence are specific to the permitted use (see section on ‘Permitted Use’ below).
 The duration of the licence will depend on the purpose of reuse being licensed.
 The licence shall not provide the Licensee with an exclusive right to reuse the images.
 Licensees are required to bind all users of the images it receives to the terms set out in the licence.
 Licence terms and conditions are also binding on any service(s) or product(s) developed by the Licensee re-using the images.
 Licensees are required to credit the Crown Copyright status of the published images (see also ‘Corporate Branding’ below).

 Permission to access traffic camera images is given where the use of the images will:

 - complement our remit in operating, maintaining and improving the trunk road and motorway network in England, and/or

 - help to deliver our core business aims of safer roads, more reliable journeys and better informed travellers

 Eligible parties are therefore those who need or intend to use the images for the purposes of: